malvinh1/csic-api/README.md

       follower: Array[id],
     }
   ],
-  message : "User profile has been changed"
+  message: "User profile has been changed"
 }
 ```